You Were Only Fooling

-You Were Only Fooling is the nineteenth studio album by American singer Vic Damone, released in June 1965, by Warner Records.
+You Were Only Fooling is the nineteenth studio album by American singer Vic Damone, released in June 1965, by Warner Records, and was available both in stereo and mono.
 This was his first project after leaving Capitol Records.
 It was produced by Jimmy Bowen.

 The album was released on compact disc by Collectables Records on August 12, 2003, as a double album pairing it with Damone's album, Country Love Songs.

 Reception

 The album was well received by critics at the time of its release.
 Billboard Magazine stated that Damone "is in fine voice" and called the album "the most commercial LP of his career".